-- 9.7 A student has the right to appeal against the outcome of either the academic appeals of academic misconduct processes on the grounds that the process was not conducted in accordance with the Academic Regulations governing the process, or that some other material irregularity has occurred. - 9.8 A student may not appeal on any ground which: - disputes only the academic judgement of the Anglia Ruskin Awards Board concerning the student's performance in any academic work and/or work-based component of the course; - presents mitigating circumstances to explain that performance in an assessment was adversely affected by illness or other factors unless evidence is provided that a corresponding mitigation claim has been duly submitted to the Anglia Ruskin Mitigation Panel but has not been considered in accordance with the Regulations governing the mitigation process (Regulations 6.112 6.141 and 7.13 7.18 above).
+- 9.6 A student has the right to appeal against a decision of the Anglia Ruskin Awards Board (or a Modular Assessment Panel) on the following grounds: - that there has been a material administrative error; - that an assessment task(s) was not conducted in accordance with the Academic Regulations governing the course, or that some other material irregularity has occurred. - 9.7 A student has the right to appeal against the outcome of either the academic appeals of academic misconduct processes on the grounds that the process was not conducted in accordance with the Academic Regulations governing the process, or that some other material irregularity has occurred. - 9.8 A student may not appeal on any ground which: - disputes only the academic judgement of the Anglia Ruskin Awards Board concerning the student's performance in any academic work and/or work-based component of the course; - presents evidence of exceptional circumstances to explain that performance in an assessment was adversely affected by illness or other factors unless evidence is provided that a corresponding exceptional circumstances claim has been duly submitted to the Anglia Ruskin Exceptional Circumstances Panel but has not been considered in accordance with the Regulations governing the exceptional circumstances process (Regulations 6.112 6.141 and 7.13 7.18 above).